Marriage, Family and Respect Life: Marriage Preparation

 STEP 2 - Comprehensive Introduction to the Theology of the Body

 We live in a culture that often upholds and promotes messages in conflict with the Gospel.
 This has obscured the Catholic understanding of marriage and sexuality.
 The Theology of the Body, created by St. John Paul II, offers a fresh and modern perspective on human sexuality, the dignity of man and woman and the sacred calling of marriage.
 Couples are often surprised by the very positive approach to sex offered by the Theology of the Body.
-For different options for completing this requirement, ask the priest or deacon preparing you for marriage or see the Resource Guide for Marriage Formation for options.

 STEP 3 - Marriage Life-Skills Workshop or Retreat